ats-lang/ATS-CodeBook/RECIPE/HX-intinf/README.md

 npm-based package of the name *atscntrb-libgmp*, which is just a thin API layer for various functions in the GMP library.

-The following code gives a generic implementation of of the famous factorial function:
+The following code gives a generic implementation of the famous factorial function:

 ```ats
 fun